bluecats-Perfect-Tower-2/bluecats-PerfectTower2-comp./Challenges/Hardmode/Pre Era/README.md

 # Pre-Era Challenge BP's

 All BP's here are made by Yoshi128986 unless stated otherwise.
 Any challenge not listed does not have a known pre era solution.
+Due to this, many module may be incredibly difficult to obtain in mt7, so I will indicate where the post era solution is likely easier to obtain and use. - Yoshi128986

 No Accel = No Wave Streaming